Getting Started with DX Information and Mapping

 Databases

 These databases are frequently updated.
-To determine whether a new update is available, open the Databases tab of DXView's Config window, and click the New? button.
+To determine whether new updates are available, open the Databases tab of DXView's Config window, and click the New? button.

-Obsolete versions of the eQSL, LoTW, and USAP databases are retained in DXView's Databases folder with names of the form BBBB YYYY-MM-DD.mdb , e.g. LoTW 2022-08-29.mdb.
+Obsolete versions of these databases are retained in DXView's Databases folder with names of the form BBBB YYYY-MM-DD.mdb , e.g. LoTW 2022-08-29.mdb.
 You can periodically delete these obsolete versions.

 Specifying your QTH's Location